• Skip to content

 Motor difficulties

-Children with motor difficulties might have difficulties with gross motor skills, like balance problems, clumsiness or walking problems.
-Or their difficulties might be related to fine motor skills, like problems with grasping objects, writing or using cutlery.
-Motor difficulties can also affect children’s mouths, making them hard to understand.
+Children with motor difficulties might have difficulties with gross motor skills, like balancing, running or climbing.
+Or their difficulties might be related to fine motor skills, like grasping objects, writing or using cutlery.
+Motor difficulties can also affect children’s mouths, making their speech hard to understand.

 How common are motor difficulties in autistic children?

 About 80% of autistic children have some form of motor difficulty.
-Motor difficulties can happen in babies, children and adults, often before autism characteristics become obvious.
-Some researchers think these difficulties might be early signs of autism.
+Motor difficulties can happen in babies, children and adults, often before autism characteristics become clear.
+Some researchers think these difficulties might be an early sign of autism.

 Treatment, therapies and supports for motor difficulties

-Occupational and physical therapy can be used to help children with motor difficulties.
+Occupational and physical therapy can help children with motor difficulties.

 Find out more